Tirumala Devi

-Tirumala Devi (also known as Tirumalamba) (died 1553) was the senior wife and chief queen (patta mahishi) of Emperor Krishnadevaraya, who is considered to be the greatest ruler of the Vijayanagara Empire.
+Tirumala Devi (also known as Tirumalamba) (died 1553) was the senior wife and chief empress (patta mahishi) of Emperor Krishnadevaraya, who is considered to be the greatest ruler of the Vijayanagara Empire.
 She was also the most honoured wife of Krishnadevaraya, and the mother of his heir-apparent, Prince Tirumala, who died in his childhood.

 By birth, Tirumala Devi was a princess of Srirangapattana, a sub-kingdom of the Vijayanagara Empire, which was ruled by her father Veerappa Gowda.

 Marriage

 Tirumala Devi was one of the daughters of King Veerappa Gowda, who ruled Srirangapattana.
 Krishnadeva Raya placed Veerappa Gowda as the governor of Srirangapattana after defeating the rebellious Ummattur chief in 1512 AD.
 Tirumala Devi was married to Krishnadevaraya most probably in 1498 and was crowned as his chief empress upon his accession to the Vijayanagara throne in 1509.
-Tirumala Devi lived on apparently for the entire period of her husband's reign and accompanied him constantly.
+Tirumala Devi lived on for the entire period of her husband's reign and accompanied him constantly.
 She also played a dominant role during this period as the chief empress and accompanied Krishnadevaraya during his military campaigns, including the Kalinga war.

 Tirumala Devi was very much interested in poetry.
 She had her own treasury, her own female servants and she had complete independence, she was also a great devotee and a great donor.
 As she was Krishnadevaraya's favourite, she enjoyed all the power and privileges in the court.

 Nandi Thimmana (popularly known as Mukku Timmana), the celebrated Telugu poet and one of the Astadiggajas at Krishnadevaraya's court, was a gift from Tirumala Devi's father to his son-in-law.
-Mukku Timmana was the second great poet of the royal court after Allasani Peddana.
+Mukku Timmana was the second great poet of the imperial court after Allasani Peddana.
 His life-work Parijatapaharana (which occupies a very high place in Telugu literature) was dedicated to Krishnadevaraya and composed to resolve a fight between Krishnadevaraya and Tirumala Devi.

 Tirumala Devi was the most honoured wife of Krishnadevaraya.
-The suburb of Tirumala-devi pattana (around the present Sannakki Veerabhadra temple in Hospet) was laid out during the reign of Krishnadevaraya in honour of Tirumala Devi, while Nagalpura was named after Krishnadevaraya's mother Nagala Devi.
+The suburb of Tirumala-devi pattana (around the present Sannakki Veerabhadra temple in Hospet) was laid out during the reign of Krishnadevaraya in honour of Tirumala Devi, while Nagalpura was named after Krishnadevaraya's mother in law Nagala Devi.